ocharles/weeder/README.md

 ## Preparing Your Code for Weeder

 To use Weeder, you will need to generate `.hie` files from your source code.

+### Cabal

 If you use Cabal, this is easily done by adding one line to your `cabal.project.local` file:

 ``` cabal